Reimbursed Work Expenses: Do They Impact Your Tax Deductions?

 abhaybandekar

-However, I think Vishal has different kind of thoughts, in his mind.
-Everything is fine, till reimbursement is done, and no tax is deducted, by the employer.
-But, when IT officer goes through his bank pass book, and there are credits to his account, paid by employer as reimbursements, it is not always possible to show that these are reimbursements.
-IT officer may insist that this is your additional income, apart from salary, say incentives etc. This query will be raised after two/three years of actual transaction.
-At that time, Company’s accounts/salary department, may not cooperate the employee, and he will be in trouble.
+I am sure Vishal Parab, as well as all readers, will agree with the views expressed by Mr. A K Jain, which have great clarity.
+It is 100 percent correct that these reimbursements are not taxable.
+However, I think Vishal has different thoughts in his mind.
+Everything is fine until the reimbursement is done and no tax is deducted by the employer.
+But when an IT officer goes through his bank passbook and sees credits to his account paid by the employer as reimbursements, it is not always possible to show that these are indeed reimbursements.
+The IT officer may insist that this is your additional income, apart from salary, such as incentives, etc. This query will be raised after two or three years of the actual transaction.
+At that time, the company's accounts or salary department may not cooperate with the employee, and he will be in trouble.

 saswatabanerjee

-the question that comes up is : was the money spent or was the reimbursement taken without spending.
+The question that comes up is: was the money spent, or was the reimbursement taken without spending?
 Generally, a large part of the reimbursement today is against credit card expenses.
 That should be easy to explain.

 pon1965